-The "original" Navajo-Churro Sheep are considered a landrace and have some outstanding traits that need to be preserved.
+The Navajo-Churro Sheep breed (originally considered a landrace prior to the formation of the breed association in 1986) and have some outstanding traits that need to be preserved.
 These include a strong maternal instinct, abundant milk production, hardiness, lamb survival, parasite and contagious foot rot resistance and the ability to survive marginal feed resources.

-Because of the Navajo-Churro's unique history, it is important to recognize the features that make this sheep special.
-The Navajo-Churro is considered a landrace - which is a domesticated locally adapted, traditional variety of a species of animal or plant that has developed over time, through adaptation to its natural and cultural environment of agriculture and pastoralism, and due to isolation from other populations of the species.
-The isolated desert environment in which it lived allowed the Navajo-Churro to be the dominant livestock for centuries in the southwest and the only domesticated animal that could survive the harsh climate of the Camino De Real trail.
+Because of the Navajo-Churro's unique history, it is important to recognize the features that make this sheep breed special.
+The Navajo-Churro, which was originally classified as a landrace (which is a domesticated, locally adapted, traditional variety of a species of animal or plant that has developed over time through adaptation to its natural and cultural environment of agriculture and pastoralism, and due to isolation from other populations of the species).
+The isolated desert environment in which it lived allowed the Navajo-Churro to be the dominant livestock for centuries in the southwest and the only domesticated animal that could survive the harsh climate of the El Camino Real de los Tejas trail.
 This trail linked the Americas and brought the first Spanish settlers to the United States up the Rio Grande valley.

-But what makes this landrace different than other landraces in the United States is that it still has it's original role with both the Navajo and traditional shepherds along the Rio Grande and the Sierra Madres mountains in Mexico.
+But what made this breed different than other breeds (besides it's landrace start) in the United States is that it still has it's original role with both the Navajo and traditional shepherds along the Rio Grande and the Sierra Madres mountains in Mexico.
 The cultural significance of these sheep in these pastoral weaving societies is still viable because of it's unique environmental adaptions, superior wool for weaving and religious significance.